KitkatOsu/Messstation_Station/README.md

 Our application is currently WORK IN PROGRESS, hence some of our featurs might not work at the time of downloading the application.

-This is a school intern program mainly used to train programming and learn to work as a group, work out solutions for occuring errors and to deal with a "real life!" situation.
+This is a school intern program mainly used to train programming and learn to work as a group, work out solutions for occuring errors and to deal with a "real life" situation.